 Beauty is a bona fide time thief.
 A wholly enjoyable, coquettish little imp of a thief admittedly, but one that adds pressure nonetheless.
-Just as our lives are becoming unbearably more and more squished, along comes ‘baking’ or ‘contouring’ and boom!
-We’re now having to set our alarms to 4.45am in order to properly contend.
+But if we're being optimistic, lockdown has given us some time to hone and perfect it, but there'll be no 4.45 alarms in order to crack the new 'contouring' or 'baking'.

 Because unlike fashion, which delights in feigned insouciance (‘Oh this old thing?
 I just threw it on), in the world of beauty and makeup application, even a simple fold of skin gets its own air time; The Cut Crease, infiltrator of your feed, stealer of your time.

 So to this we say ‘mo makeup, mo problems’.
 In fact, anything with an ‘Insta’ prefix is already about 7 steps too many.
 So here’s to the art of cutting down, paring back and ultimately doing less in this crazed age of doing more.

 “It feels as though there are two contrasting worlds at the moment; the no makeup makeup vs the Instagram universe, but most people live in the real world.” says MAC Cosmetic’s Director Of makeup Artistry Terry Barber.
 “To me, makeup that has an ease to it and looks as though it could have been done in real time feels very ‘now’.
 Anything more and you’re veering into TV Presenter territory, especially in natural daylight.”